-A 56-year-old man (78 kg) with atrial fibrillation presents to the emergency department with acute onset of severe shortness of breath and pre-syncope with any exertion.
+A 56 year old man with atrial fibrillation presents to the emergency department with acute onset of severe shortness of breath and pre-syncope with any exertion.
 He is on warfarin - dose has been stable for 6 months without dose adjustment.
 He had some chest congestion last week and went to a walk-in clinic where they prescribed Clarithromycin.
-Heart rate is 130 bpm and blood pressure is 80/30 mmHg.
+Heart rate is 130 bpm and blood pressure is 80/30.
 Heart sounds are faint.
 JVP is grossly distended.
 Chest-x-ray reveals marked cardiomegaly.
-Cardiology has been paged for STAT echo for pericardial tamponade from hemorrhage.
+Cardiology has been paged for STAT echo for presumed pericardial tamponade from hemorrhage.
 INR is 10.5 (Normal<1.2).
-Patient is to undergo the life-saving procedure immediately.

-- 1. Which one of the following is the most appropriate management strategy at this time? - A) 1 unit of plasma, vitamin K 10 mg po - B) 4 units of plasma, vitamin K 10 mg IV - C) PCC 3000 IU, vitamin K 10 mg IV - D) PCC 3000 IU, vitamin K 2 mg po - 2.
-How fast should you run the PCCs into the patient? - A) As fast as you can push in by syringe - B) Each 1000 units is run over 1 minute - C) Each 1000 units is run over 5 minutes - D) Each 1000 units is run over 30 minutes - 3.
-The interventional cardiologist wants to know when to expect that the INR will be normalized so that she can do the procedure.
-Which one of the following is true about warfarin reversal in this case? - A) Collect the INR sample immediately after infusion, proceed with the procedure, and give additional doses of PCC if the post-infusion INR>1.5 and the patient has ongoing bleeding - B) Recheck the INR after PCCs to determine if additional doses are required before starting the procedure - C) The effect of PCCs will be seen immediately after administration in all patients and there is no need to recheck the INR - D) The effect of the treatment (PCCs and vitamin K) takes 6 hours to normalize the INR, so delay the procedure for 6 hours - 4.
-Which of the following is an appropriate indication for PCC administration? - A) Elective reversal of oral anticoagulant therapy before a scheduled invasive procedure. - B) Rapid reversal of warfarin therapy or vitamin K deficiency in patients exhibiting major bleeding. - C) Reversal of warfarin therapy or vitamin K deficiency in patients requiring a surgical procedure within 12-24 hours. - D) Treatment of INRs over 8-10 without bleeding or need for surgical intervention.
+- 1. Which one of the following is the most appropriate management strategy at this time?

+- A) 2 units of plasma, vitamin K 10 mg IV

+- B) 4 units of plasma, vitamin K 10 mg IV

+- C) PCC 3000 IU, vitamin K 10 mg IV

+- D) PCC 3000 IU, vitamin K 2 mg po

+- 2. How fast can you run the PCCs into the patient?

+- A) As fast as you can push in by syringe

+- B) Each 1000 units is run over 1 minute

+- C) Each 1000 units is run over 5 minutes

+- D) Each 1000 units is run over 30 minutes

+- 3. It is determined that the patient needs to have pericardiocentesis.
+The cardiac surgeon wants to know when to expect that the INR will be normalized so that he can do the procedure.
+Which one of the following is true about warfarin reversal in this case?

+- A) Collect the INR sample immediately after infusion, proceed to the OR, and give additional doses of PCC intra-operatively if INR>1.5 and the patient has ongoing bleeding

+- B) Recheck the INR after PCCs to determine if additional doses are required before starting the procedure

+- C) The effect of PCCs will be seen immediately after administration in all patients and there is no need to recheck the INR

+- D) The effect of the treatment (PCCs and vitamin K) takes 6 hours to normalize the INR, so delay the surgery if possible

+- 4. Which of the following is an appropriate indication for PCC administration? - A) Elective reversal of oral anticoagulant therapy pre invasive procedure. - B) Rapid reversal of warfarin therapy or vitamin K deficiency in patients exhibiting major bleeding manifestations. - C) Reversal of warfarin therapy or vitamin K deficiency in patients requiring a surgical procedure in 12-24 hours. - D) Treatment of INRs over 8-10 without bleeding or need for surgical intervention.